j0fiN/pcmd/docs/design.md

 ## Inspiration and Idea - From the author of pcmd.

-"I needed a tool that could take away all my hassles in typing atrocious terminal commands to a *'write-once-run-anytime-with-just-a-few-words'* system.
-I thought that this issue might not be only for me, but for other developers too.
+"I needed a tool that could take away all my hassles in typing atrocious terminal commands to a 'write-once-run-anytime-with-just-a-few-words' system.
+I thought that this issue might not be only for me but for other developers too.
 I realized that if a tool could do that, it would increase our workflow to another extent."

-~ Jofin F Archbald
+<p align="right">~ <a href="https://jofin-f-archbald.herokuapp.com/" class="link">Jofin F Archbald</a></p>